vitalab/vitalab.github.io/article/_posts/2019-05-23-sketchRNN.md

 ![](/article/images/sketchRNN/sc102.png)

 and a Softmax categorical distribution for $$(p_1, p_2, p_3)$$.
-The loss has the usual VAE shape, i.e. a Reconstruction Loss, LR, plus a Kullback-Leibler Divergence
+The loss has the usual VAE shape, i.e. a reconstruction Loss plus a Kullback-Leibler Divergence
 Loss.
 The reconstruction loss has two terms namely